The Ultimate Guide to Transitioning from Methadone to Buprenorphine

 Another important precautionary measure is to begin induction with a low dose.
 While patients going from a short-acting opioid like heroin are typically safe to begin at 8mg of buprenorphine (as long as they are in withdrawal before they take it), because methadone is long-acting, patients are advised to take smaller doses.
 Work It recommends starting at 4mg, but if you feel more comfortable taking a smaller dose, do what feels safest for your body.
 When using this method, take your beginning dose, wait one hour to see how you tolerate it, and then take your next dose at the same amount if there are no side-effects.
 This is important because if there is still enough methadone in your system to trigger precipitated withdrawal, the smaller dose will ensure that it is less intense than it would be if you took a full 8mg.

-Some researchers have experimented with administering microdoses of buprenorphine on patients taking full opioids like methadone and buprenorphine in order to transfer them to buprenorphine without any withdrawal.
+Some researchers have experimented with administering microdoses of buprenorphine on patients taking full opioids like methadone in order to limit withdrawal symptoms withdrawal.
 The doses were small enough that they were unable to knock a significant portion of the opioid out of the receptor.
 As the low-dose buprenorphine built up, doses of the full opioid were brought down, until the patients were ultimately able to discontinue the methadone or heroin and take only the buprenorphine.
 This method is still in the experimental stages, so please don’t try it at home!
 Misadministering the buprenorphine could be dangerous, as you could send yourself into precipitated withdrawal with too high a dose.
 But it’s great to know that there are folks out there working on ways to get patients transferred from full opioids onto buprenorphine without any withdrawal!

 If you no longer wish to be on methadone but do want to continue using pharmacotherapy to help manage your opioid use disorder, you can safely transfer to buprenorphine.
 It is not a fast process, but it’s worth the wait to avoid precipitated withdrawal and start your medication right.
 Just think of it as a new way to practice that fiendish trait known as patience!